 Increase heat to high and add the chicken mince and the peas.
 Stir till the mince is done, and then lower heat and sauté till cooked through.

-Serve hot, garnished with chopped coriander leaves with steamed rice, roti, parantha or bread.
+Serve Chicken Keema or Minced Chicken Curry, hot, garnished with chopped coriander leaves with steamed rice, roti, parantha or bread.